mitranim/atril/notes.md

 `<content>` become a part of the local DOM and don't receive references to the original parents (because a mold doesn't create a new scope).
-A potential concern is that the view might reference potentially unavailable identifiers, or make assumptions about available locals in the scope where it's used.
+A potential concern is that the view might reference potentially unavailable identifiers, making assumptions about locals available in the scope where it's used.
 It's the same problem as `ng-include`.
 Still thinking this over.

 # Planned `<content>` mechanics